15 Best Places to Run in Chicago: Tips from a Local

 3. Running the Bloomingdale Trail and the 606

-The 606 – the park that encompasses The Bloomingdale Trail and surrounding parks, so named for the first three digits of Chicagoans’ zip codes – is another one of the best places to run in Chicago.
-This straight, mostly flat (except for a very small incline around Damen Avenue that at times feels like a mountain) multi-use paved trail runs 2.7 miles from east to west.
+The 606 – the park that encompasses The Bloomingdale Trail and surrounding parks, so named for the first three digits of Chicagoans’ zip codes – is another popular spot that’s one of the best places to run in Chicago.
+This straight, mostly flat (except for a very small incline around Damen Avenue that at times feels like a mountain compared to the rest of the easy-to-run path) multi-use paved trail runs 2.7 miles from east to west.
 These conditions – along with the water fountains and two public-use bathrooms (the McCormick YMCA and this restroom at Western) – make the trail a great place for speed work or out-and-back repeats.

-Though it's often referred to as Chicago’s answer to NYC’s High Line, the Windy City’s most famous rail-to-trail conversion is more focused on outdoor recreation and commuting than culture and commerce, though Chicago’s does feature murals and architecture recalling the area’s industrial past.
+Though it's often referred to as Chicago’s answer to NYC’s High Line, the Windy City’s most famous rail-to-trail conversion is more focused on outdoor recreation and commuting than culture and commerce.
+Chicago’s trail features murals and architecture recalling the area’s industrial past as well as benches for convenience.

 Traversing the Humboldt Park and Wicker Park/Bucktown neighborhoods and the start of the Lincoln Yards area, you can also make several stops off the trail for shopping and food and drink along the way.
 One must-see spot is Orkenoy, a brewery, and restaurant featuring Nordic-inspired food, housed in the Kimball Arts Center, a half mile from the west end access point.
 (One easy way to not miss it is to look for the huge “COFFEE + BEER” sign on the building – two things that seem tantalizing in the middle of a hard run!)